+977-9841673696

 • Don’t go too fast, too far, or don’t make the last climb.

-• Drink clean water 3 -4 letters every day and drink more liquid soup, juice, tea, coffee, etc.
+• Drink clean water 3 -4 liters every day and drink more liquid soup, juice, tea, coffee, etc. According to your body weights

 • Climb high and sleep low.

-• Please follow the Guide or Leader advice
+• Please follow the Guide or Leader’s advice

-• Take guide or porter, don’t travel/ trek alone
+• Take a guide or porter, don’t travel/ trek alone

 • If symptoms are getting worse descent as soon as possible